'U-July 22' ('Utoya 22. Juli'): Film Review | Berlin 2018

 One of Norway's most esteemed directors, Erik Poppe, tackles the 2011 terrorist attack on Utoya Island from the point of view of the victims in this harrowing Berlin competition title.

 The 2011 massacre caused by a right-wing extremist on the Norwegian island of Utoya, not far from Oslo, is reconstructed from the victims’ point of view in the harrowing drama U-July 22 (Utoya 22.
 Juli).
-The carnage lasted for a staggering 72 minutes, and director Erik Poppe lets events unfold in real time as he focuses squarely on his constantly running and hiding lead, 18-year-old Kaja, and her friends and fellow camp mates who all attended the same political summer gathering for young people on that fateful day.
+The carnage lasted for a staggering 72 minutes, and director Erik Poppe lets events unfold in real time as he focuses squarely on his constantly running and hiding lead, 18-year-old Kaja, and her friends and fellow camp mates who all attended the same political gathering for young people on that fateful summer day.

 Acted with striking naturalism by its cast of unknowns, the feature is also formally impressive, as it is constructed to look like a single shot, giving viewers the impression they are one of the teens’ peers.
-And, there is no denying that the film, which reduces the perpetrator to nothing more than shadowy silhouette only occasionally glimpsed through the trees, has the best of intentions.
-But dramas require their own rules, which trip up the film’s third act and the question lingers as to what audience the film is finally trying to reach.
+And, there is no denying that the film, which reduces the perpetrator to nothing more than a shadowy silhouette only occasionally glimpsed through the trees, has the best of intentions.
+But dramas require their own rules and this trips up the film’s third act and the question lingers as to what audience the film is finally trying to reach.
 Do the makers want to turn it into a supposedly cathartic event movie at home?
 Or a quiet art house rumination on a tragedy?
 Do people want to or can we even expect people to pay to live or relive this kind of experience?

-Reactions will likely be all over the map, similar to those to a film like Gus Van Sant’s Palme d’Or winning Elephant.
+Reactions will likely be all over the map, similar to those a film like Gus Van Sant’s Palme d’Or winning Elephant faced.
 Beyond home turf, this late addition to the Berlinale competition might also suffer from the fact that it has been scrubbed of any political details, background and context, as Poppe has made a pure run-and-hide feature that could be set anywhere and in any time.
 This at least is likely to set it apart from Paul Greengrass’ upcoming Netflix film about the same subject, which has cast Norwegian name actor Anders Danielsen Lie (Personal Shopper, the films from Joachim Trier) as the terrorist.